MHaurel/nn-concept-interpreter/README.md

 ## HEATMAPS CATEGORIES

+* Develop sample comparison category window
+  * When selecting a sample, self.dfs is appending the table data ?????
 * Thresh selector
   * ==> config file to update thresh
 * Need to update the selector of ExploreCategoryWidget